-- 1. To write algorithms and to draw flowcharts for solving problems. - 2.
-To translate the algorithms/flowcharts to programs (in C language). - 3.
-To code and test a given logic in C programming language. - 4.
-To formulate simple algorithms for arithmetic and logical problems. - 5.
-To decompose a problem into functions and to develop modular reusable code. - 6.
-To use arrays, pointers, strings and structures to formulate algorithms and programs. - 7.
+- 1. Write algorithms and to draw flowcharts for solving problems. - 2.
+Translate the algorithms/flowcharts to programs (in C language). - 3.
+Code and test a given logic in C programming language. - 4.
+Formulate simple algorithms for arithmetic and logical problems. - 5.
+Decompose a problem into functions and to develop modular reusable code. - 6.
+Use arrays, pointers, strings and structures to formulate algorithms and programs. - 7.
 Searching and sorting problems.